-For most walkers, starting in late March to early May, or September to mid October gives the best conditions on the Voie de Vézelay (Bourges).
-These windows bring comfortable temperatures, good daylight, and lively villages without the heavier heat of midsummer.
+For most walkers, starting in April to early May, or late August to mid October gives the best conditions on the Voie de Vézelay (Nevers) from Vézelay to Ostabat.
+These shoulder seasons balance steady temperatures, longer daylight, and fewer bouts of extreme heat or persistent rain as you move from Burgundy down through the centre of France into New Aquitaine.

 Of course, while these recommendations provide a solid starting point, everyone's preferences and circumstances are unique.
 For example, if you prefer walking in the cooler morning hours to avoid midday heat, you might prioritize dates with drier conditions.
 On the other hand, if you are more accustomed to colder climates, you may choose to avoid hotter periods - even if it means encountering more rain.
 Our search tool allows you to customize your journey to align with your specific needs and preferences, ensuring the best possible experience on the Camino.